Krillh/Airzlinshire/Language/Majel/Majel.md

 ## Motivators For Spread

 One of the largest motivators for farmers to learn this language was to enable them to conduct international trade without a 3rd party.
-The standard at the time in {place of origin} for trade of food was where farmers who
+The standard at the time in {place of origin} for international trade of food was where farmers sold their surplus to a distributer who then managed all the logistics and sold their food to other places.
 # Phonology

 Consonants (with Romanized symbols):